The Dominance and Monopolies Review: Argentina

 Year in review

-In 2020, according to public sources,6 the antitrust authorities closed investigations in 32 anticompetitive cases.
-These 32 cases involved the analysis of claims and investigations of possible anticompetitive conduct (including but not limited to abuse of dominant position).
-According to the antitrust agency database,7 the cases closed in 2020 were closed without fines.
-In this sense, the cases were closed due to limitation periods expiring,8 lack of ratification of the process by the complainant,9 fulfilment of the commitment10 or acceptance of the explanations given by the companies under investigation.11
+In 2021, according to public sources,6 the antitrust authorities closed investigations in 63 anticompetitive cases.
+Those cases involved the analysis of claims and investigations of possible anticompetitive conduct (including but not limited to abuse of dominant position).
+According to the antitrust agency database,7 almost all the cases closed in 2021 were closed without fines.
+In this sense, the cases were closed due to limitation periods expiring,8 lack of ratification of the process by the complainant,9 fulfilment of the commitment10 or acceptance of the explanations given by the companies under investigation, among others.11

 Market definition and market power